InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/seat-non-bid.md

 There is no location in the OpenRTB 2.x BidResponse object to convey these per-bidder scenarios to the publisher.

-OpenRTB 2.x defines one object object for seat specific responses.
+OpenRTB 2.x defines one object for seat specific responses.
 The `SeatBid` object and `Bid` sub-object constitute an offer to buy an impression and require at least one bid with a price.
 When no bid is placed, the `SeatBid` and `Bid` objects cannot be present in the BidResponse and thus cannot be extended with further information.

 The Seat Non Bid is an extension of the OpenRTB 2.x BidResponse object which enables exchanges to specify a new seat specific response object to convey the reasons why an exchange was unable to solicit a bid.
 Publishers are able to act on this telemetry by automated analysis to optimize performance or to manually investigate bidding issues.